 In a letter dated July 13, 2009, Mr. Peterson stated "I have reviewed our records and contacted the Union to determine if MOHF reported the \$500 contribution correctly.
 Based on this review, I can verify that we did not do so.
 I have learned that the Union is not an incorporated entity as originally believed but in fact an unregistered association, and therefore, we did not obtain the contemporaneous disclosure required or return the contribution within the timeframe allowed.
 This was an inadvertent mistake.
 At no time was it our intention to do anything improper or to circumvent any of the reporting rules."
-On February 3, 2009, Mr. Peterson filed the 2008 Year-end Report of Receipts and Expenditures disclosing a zero balance terminating the committee.
+On February 3, 2009, Mr. Peterson filed the 2008 Year-end Report of Receipts and Expenditures, the report disclosed an ending cash balance of zero and was used to terminate the committee.